 You will see the butter melt while you begin to smell the fresh odor of cannabinoids being extracted from the marijuana.
 Continue to cook and stir the herb/butter/water concoction occasionally for at least an hour.
 The longer you heat the cannabis, the more cannabinoids will be extracted.
 However, within an hour or two you should have it reaching close to full extraction, and that means full potency.

 (NOTE: At no point during the process do you want to let the water reach boiling point.
-If the cannabis is cooked at boiling temperatures, the cannabinoids will actually be “burnt off” or evaporated and the butter will lose potency.
+If cannabis is cooked at boiling temperatures, the cannabinoids will actually be “burnt off” or evaporated and the butter will lose potency.
 Probably not what you’re hoping for).

-Step III: Strain and Squeeze
+Step 3: Strain and Squeeze the Cannabutter

 So, it’s been around an hour and a half.
-You’ve been stirring the pot with cannabis, simmering water and a stick of butter.
+You’ve been stirring the pot with cannabis, simmering water, and a stick of butter.
 The fresh scent of cannabutter pervades through the house, which means you’re ready for the next step.

 Line your strainer with cheesecloth and hold it over a Tupperware bowl that’s big enough to fit everything that is simmering in the pot, herb, melted butter, and water.
 Next, pour the contents of the pot over the strainer and into the Tupperware.
 The cheesecloth will catch all of the cannabis flowers from the pot and separate it from the rest of the ingredients.